-We may not be able to trust projections, or the marketplace, or our own cognitive biases, but we can still trust a player's demonstrated skills.
-Fortunately for us, the industry's top analysts have put great effort into creating accurate metrics to measure those skills.
-They may be descriptive more than predictive, but that's just fine.
+We may not be able to trust projections, the marketplace, or our own cognitive biases, but we can still trust a player's demonstrated skills.
+Fortunately, the industry's top analysts have worked hard to create accurate metrics to measure those skills.
+The metrics may be descriptive rather than predictive, but that's fine.
 We want data that we can count on.